edemagbenyo/rpg-game/README.md

 ### Audio
 #### Sounds, voiceover, music
 sound1.mp3
-it will be playing repeatedly throughout the first 5 levels
+It will be playing repeatedly throughout the first 5 levels

 block.wav
-will be played when the user shoots a block
+It will be played when the user shoots a block

 fire.wav
-will be played when the user fires a fire
+It will be played when the user fires a fire

 gt.wav
-will be played when the player moves to gt level
+It will be played when the player moves to gt level

 ## Prerequisites